hippie68/optparse99/README.md

   - Provides function "strtox()" for manual type-conversion.
   - Features can be toggled to only compile necessary code.

-The code is still considered work-in-progress: it may be rough around the edges and have bugs.
-If you like the ideas and want to help polish them or report bugs, please create an issue at https://github.com/hippie68/optparse99/issues.
+By now all features are implemented and supposed to work.
+If you like the ideas and want to help polish them further or report bugs, please create an issue at https://github.com/hippie68/optparse99/issues.

 # Index
 - [Basic example](#basic-example)